KyleDulce/AES-Outreach-Winter-2022-Interview-Solution/README.md

 Start the server for the first time by running `First-Time-Start.bat`.
 This is to ensure all the scripts compile and all required node modules are included.
 After the first time, you may use `Start.bat`.

 ##### Mac and Linux
 Open the terminal and navigate to the project.
-To setup the project, run `npm init` then to compile the project and start the server, run `npm run start`.
+To setup the project, run `npm init` then to compile the project.
+Create a folder in the root of the project called `data`.
+Start the server, run `npm run start`.
 After you compile the project, you may use `npm run soft-start` to start the server without recompiling.

 #### Using the API
 The API can be found under `/API`.
 There are 2 endpoints: `/create` and `/validate`.
 Both endpoints accept JSON.